Kissing could have promoted the spread of herpes viruses

 For the study, the international research team analyzed around 3,000 DNA samples from archaeological finds.
 The scientists only found the herpes virus in four cases.
 The oldest sample comes from a man who lived in Russia’s Ural region and was from the late Iron Age, around 1,500 years ago.
 According to the authors, the oldest genetic data for herpes so far came from a sample from 1925.

 “Facial herpes hides in its host for life and is only transmitted by oral contact, so mutations appear slowly over centuries and millennia,” said co-author Charlotte Houldcroft (also of the University of Cambridge).
 Every primate species has some form of herpes, Scheib said.
 It is therefore assumed that people have also carried the virus since they left Africa.
-Kissing could later have contributed to the spread of oral herpes.
+Kissing might later have contributed to the spread of oral herpes.

 The earliest known record of kissing is a Bronze Age manuscript in South Asia, according to the research team.
 The custom is far from universal in human culture.